hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 ## User Interfaces

 - CLI & GUI
-    - more accurate
+    - more accurate & reliable
+    - user must be sitting infront and controlling it
+    - require actions to deliberate

 - GBI & Dialog Interface
-    - for handicapped users who cannot use keyboard and mouse
+    - for handicapped users (physical disabilities) who cannot use keyboard and mouse
         - or control their limbs accurately
     - more expensive to develop
     - for reasons of hygene, not even a doctor is allowed to touch the device
         - then, use gestures or dialog to control device
+    - not suitable for safety related stuff
+        - if in emergency
+            - (GBI) gesture might not get registered
+            - (DI) 'stop' like words might not be identified properly

 ### CLI

 - Command Line Interface
+- prompt appears in screen
+- after which the command is typed
 - used by advanced computer users
 - less likely to change over time
 - uses less memmory